Performance Management Program for Staff Employees Not Covered by a Union

 - Vice President for Human Resources

-- The University recognizes that effective two-way communication between managers and staff is necessary to create and maintain a productive work environment.
-Timely and meaningful feedback helps to ensure mutual understanding of work responsibilities and performance expectations and to foster employee development.
+- The university recognizes that effective two-way communication between managers and staff is necessary to create and maintain a productive work environment.
+Timely and meaningful feedback helps ensure mutual understanding of work responsibilities, performance expectations and fosters employee development.

-- To best achieve this environment, all operating units are to develop and implement a participative performance management program that will provide each employee with the feedback, planning, and development objectives described below.
+- All units are to develop and implement a participative performance management program to provide each employee with feedback, planning, and development objectives.

-- A performance management program developed pursuant to this policy is dimensionally different from performance appraisal, which focuses primarily on an annual evaluation form.
+- A performance management program developed under this policy is dimensionally different from performance appraisal, which focuses primarily on an annual evaluation form.
 Performance management, in contrast, emphasizes a continuous process of planning, communication, evaluation, and development.